-Infinis is the largest generator of electricity from landfill gas (“LFG”) in the UK, with a portfolio of 121 landfill sites and total installed capacity of over 300MW.
+Infinis is the largest generator of electricity from landfill gas (“LFG”) in the UK, with a portfolio of more than 150 operational sites and total installed capacity of over 400MW.

 Alkane Energy acquisition